kaden175ck/Coding-Practice/JS/Readme.md

-## Open index.html, all link together
+## Open index.html and it will take you to all pages, no ES6 in this folder